fredilarsen/ModuleInterface/README.md

 - Full user control and privacy.
 No data into the cloud (unless you want it).
 - The broker / master is also implemented on a small device, making it possible to run setups not involving computers.
 - It can run a whole setup or parts of it without Ethernet.
 This removes vulnerabilities, which is a hot topic with Ethernet-enabled devices like ESP8266.
 - It can communicate using the PJON library with a bus on a a single wire with no hardware add-ons/shields.
 Cheap and uncomplicated.
+Or wirelessly using cheap 433 MHz ASK modules, or using WiFi or through LAN or Internet.
+Or a combination.
 - If web page control / visualization is needed, this is easy to do with a local LAMP/WAMP setup.
 Usable examples are included.

 #### Features